 There is no cure for harlequin ichthyosis, and treatment is centred around protecting the skin and preventing infection.

 After birth, the thick plate-like outer layer of skin eventually splits and peels, leaving the vulnerable inner layers of the dermis exposed.
 Most harlequin infants will need one-on-one nursing care for the first several weeks of life.
 Antibiotic treatment may also be necessary to prevent or treat infection during this time.

-Softening emollients, especially those containing urea, salicylic acid or alpha hydroxyl acids, are particularly effective when applied after bathing while the skin is still moist.
-These products work to keep the skin moisturised and pliable, while preventing the cracking and fissuring that can lead to secondary bacterial infection.
+Softening emollients, especially those containing urea, salicylic acid or alpha hydroxy acids, are particularly effective when applied after bathing while the skin is still moist.
+These products work to keep the skin moisturised and pliable while preventing the cracking and fissuring that can lead to secondary bacterial infection.

 In the past, harlequin ichthyosis infants rarely survived beyond the first few days of life.
 With advancements in neonatal care, the survival rate has improved, with worldwide figures approaching 50% .

-Children who survive the neonatal period usually evolve to a less severe phenotype of icthyosis but continue to develop fish-like scales, and have retention of waxy, yellowing material in seborrhoeic areas, generalised poor hair growth and scarring alopecia.
+Children who survive the neonatal period usually evolve to a less severe phenotype of ichthyosis but continue to develop fish-like scales, and have retention of waxy, yellowing material in seborrhoeic areas, generalised poor hair growth and scarring alopecia.
 Harlequin ichthyosis survivors may continue to suffer from temperature dysregulation, have contractures of the digits, arthralgias, failure to thrive, hypothyroidism, and short stature.